2ndLetter/IaC-ftw/README.md

 7. [7-deploy.sh] Deploy Application (userdata write/read to s3) <-----------

 Todo:
-Puppet tasks:
+- [Puppet] Update the http configuration to direct traffic to the new EBS volume for web server content
-- Install the latest version of python
+- [Packer] Move puppet configurations to a cron job
-- Update the http configuration to direct traffic to the new EBS volume for web server content
+- [Python3] Configure script to retrieve ip address from AWS API
-- Configure python script to retrieve ip address
+- [Terraform] Configure s3 bucket policies
-- Configure s3 bucket policies
+- [Packer] Move consumer_userdata.sh tasks to a cron job

 Run each script in its own directory: